fdldestriana/snake-ladder/README.md

-# snake-ladder
+# Snake Ladder 🐍 🪜
-This is the repository that I create to demostrate the snake ladder game in mobile phone using Flutter
+This is the repository that I created to demonstrate the snake ladder game on mobile phones using Flutter